laiqujan/bayesian-analysis/README.md

 #plot
 dens(p, adj=0.1, main = 'Prior: dnorm(0,10)')
 </code></pre>
-As shown in below figure, the chosen prior is not good; the model thinks that either event always happens or not even before it sees the data
+As shown in the figure below, the chosen prior is not good; the model assumes that either event always happens or never happens before it sees the data.
 ![Prior Check -1](/images/m1.0-prior-check.png)

 #Let's model with something that makes sense dnorm(0,1)